Artrage/artrage-music/README.md

 All text for the website was written by Artrage.

 ## MEDIA
-All music, photos, logos and artwork are by Art Balenok, registered with IMRO as Artrage.
+All music is created by Art Balenok, registered with IMRO as Artrage.
+All photos, favicon, logos and artwork are by Art Balenok.
 The blank merchandise images were sourced as no-license-to-use.
 The logos and artwork used on them are by Art Balenok.
 All photographs were taken by Art Balenok, all album covers were created in Photoshop by Art Balenok.